Building a Bot using Colang 2.0 and Event Interface#

 4. Ask any questions to the bot that will be answered by the LLM given the provided general instructions.

-Step 3: Making the Bot Proactive
+Step 3: Making the Bot Proactive#

 In this section, we will add a proactivity feature to make the conversation with your bot feel more natural.
 The bot will generate an appropriate utterance when the user has been silent for a specified amount of time.
 This helps drive the conversation forward and can be used to provide additional information or help to the user.

-orwhen user was silent 15.0
+user was silent 15.0

-generate then continue interaction
+llm continue interaction

-orwhen user expressed done
+user expressed done

 bot express goodbye